PiotrOchal/ESPpad/README.md

 # ESPpad
-Use your esp 32 as gamepad
+Use your ESP32 or Arduino with serial port as gamepad